alsolonets/SenchaMinify/README.md

 ## About

-This library allows you minify ExtJS and Sencha Touch files using ASP.NET MVC engine on-the-fly.
+This library allows you to minify ExtJS and Sencha Touch files using ASP.NET MVC engine on-the-fly.

 ## Usage